 7) Disconnecting the battery causes the computer to lose track of certain position sensors.
 As a result, faults associated with the TPMS, traction control, steering angle, and maybe even something else will probably appear.
 DON’T PANIC!
 Simply start the car and drive it a few hundred feet.
 The errors will disappear on their own once the computer detects steering inputs and wheel rotation.
 The one-touch window opening/closing also needs resetting.
 To do that, switch on the ignition, close all windows and doors, pull each window-up switch and hold it for at least two seconds, release, then pull up and hold again.
 Driving the windows into their stops retrains the module, which allows the auto up/down feature to work again.

 8) Don’t believe VW’s claim that the system is “pre-programmed” for the Golf/GTI.
-If it is, then it may be pre-programmed for the two-door, file 56, which is no longer available in the U.S. To program the unit, either visit a dealer, rent a dongle, or I’d be happy to flash it for you if you’re willing to meet in Yorktown, VA.
+I proved it during an experiment with fellow YouTuber, “LastHumansGarage,” and shared my results in this video.
+To program the unit, either visit a dealer, rent a dongle, or I’d be happy to flash it for you if you’re willing to meet in Yorktown, VA.
 Renting the dongle makes programming the system at home very easy (it takes ~30 seconds).
 In my case, flashing with the dongle seemed to make only a subtle difference.
 But others have reported dramatic changes.
 Later, I discovered that the distortion I had at higher volumes was gone after programming.

 Since the system is marketed as a “Subwoofer/Soundbox,” it’s easy to forget that the Helix upgrade features a 5-channel amplifier with DSP.
 The programming adjusts the mid and high frequencies and focuses the experience on the driver.
 At “only” 102-dBA, it’s not going to win any sound-offs, but the quality of sound is very good for the price-point.
 Of course, there’s still room to tailor the tone of the music to suit individual tastes.
 But the point of Helix is to present an improvement to the stock system, as well as an ideal starting point for upgrades.
 Overall, I’m very pleased and could even be pretty happy with the system as installed if not for the fact that I had already planned and purchased parts for a subwoofer upgrade.
 Read more about my upgrade HERE.
 See more photos below.